jorishr/notes-on-typescript/oop_in_typescript/02_inheritance.md

 ### Implement a class
 A class implementation only matches the same shape as the parent class but it is not a child class.
 Thus objects created with an implementation class are not instances of the parent class.

-You have to redine the properties from the parent class.
+You have to redefine the properties from the parent class.
 ```ts
 class Dog implements Animal {
     age: number;